shreyashkharde/SlackUptimeMonitor/README.md

 ### Remember to star this repository and fork it.

 #### Bugs / Issues / Suggestions -> write me a message on "Issues"
+//This is an amazing project
+//this will help me lot